cds-snc/digital-canada-ca-website/content/en/toolkit/agile/principles-for-product-teams.md

 ---
-title: 'AGILE SUBTOPIC2'
+title: 'Principles for how product teams build services'
 description: "Information about your privacy and the protection of your personal information."
-url: /toolkit/agile/subtopic2
+url: /toolkit/agile/principles-for-how-product-teams-build-services
 layout: toolkit/single
+topic: agile
 ---